MegumiKasuga/ky_website/README.md

 # ky_website
-A website for minecraft mode "Kuayue"
+A website for minecraft mod "Kuayue"